Human Rights Defenders

 Each case is unique.
 As a result, the Human Rights Defenders program is extremely flexible in the kind of support offered, tailoring it to best meet the needs of the recipient.
 The McCain Institute strives to keep individuals close to their homelands, although the program might also identify and support individuals already relocated to another country, including the United States.

-Since the program started, the Institute has supported 90 defenders from Afghanistan, Azerbaijan, Bangladesh, Belarus, Burundi, Cameroon, Chechnya, Cuba, Democratic Republic of Congo, Egypt, Ethiopia, Honduras, India, Iran, Iraq, Jordan, Kashmir, Kazakhstan, Kenya, Kuwait, Libya, Malaysia, Myanmar Nicaragua, Niger, Nigeria, Palestine, Pakistan, The Philippines, Russia, Rwanda, Saudi Arabia, South Sudan, Syria, Tajikistan, Tanzania, Tunisia, Turkiye, Uganda, Ukraine, Venezuela and Yemen.
+Since the program started, the Institute has supported defenders from Afghanistan, Azerbaijan, Bangladesh, Belarus, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Chechnya, Colombia, Congo Brazzaville, Cuba, Democratic Republic of Congo, Egypt, Ethiopia, Honduras, India, Iran, Iraq, Jordan, Kashmir, Kazakhstan, Kenya, Kuwait, Libya, Malaysia, Mali, Mexico, Myanmar, Nicaragua, Niger, Nigeria, Pakistan, Palestine, Peru, The Philippines, Russia, Rwanda, Saudi Arabia, Sierra Leone, South Africa, South Sudan, Sudan, Suriname, Syria, Tajikistan, Tanzania, Tunisia, Turkiye, Turkmenistan, Uganda, Ukraine, Venezuela, Yemen, Zimbabwe.
 The activists come from varying backgrounds – journalists, researchers, bloggers, civic activists, scholars – underscoring the growing repressive nature of governments around the world.
 One activist survived repeated attempts against her life, others were jailed for their activism and all of them left their countries to seek safety and refuge.
 Our support is aimed at helping them re-settle, while remaining engaged in the fight for human rights in their home countries.

 From our Human Rights Defenders: